-Our Ratings Tables report how area outlets were rated by area consumers (primarily Checkbook and Consumer Reports subscribers) on “advice on choice and use of products,” “promptness of service,” “staff attitudes/atmosphere,” “ease of looking at/testing products,” “reliability,” and “overall quality.”
+Our Ratings Tables report how area outlets were rated by area consumers (we surveyed Checkbook and Consumer Reports subscribers, plus other randomly chosen individuals) on “advice on choice and use of products,” “promptness of service,” “staff attitudes/atmosphere,” “ease of looking at/testing products,” “reliability,” and “overall quality.”
 It shows the percent of each store’s customers who rated it “superior” (as opposed to “adequate” or “inferior”).
-(Click here for further description of our customer survey and other research methods.)
+Click here for further description of our customer survey and other research methods.
 As you can see, there were substantial differences in ratings.

-- Check the size of the frame.
-Straddle the frame.
+- Straddle the frame to check its size.
 The rule of thumb is that bikes that will be used only on roads should have one or two inches of clearance between the top tube and the rider’s crotch; the clearance for off-road bikes should be three or four inches or more.

-- Check the position and height of the saddle by placing the bike in a stand and then checking the position of your legs as you move the pedals.
-For most riders, it’s best to have the saddle set so that the lower part of the leg is vertical when the front pedal is halfway up; if this can’t be achieved by moving the saddle forward or backward on its tracks, a frame with a different configuration may be required.
+- Check the position and height of the seat by placing the bike in a stand and then observing your legs as you move the pedals.
+For most riders, it’s best to have the seat set so that the lower part of the leg is vertical when the front pedal is halfway up.
 Generally, saddle height should not permit the thigh to come up to horizontal at the top of the pedal stroke and should allow the leg to be just slightly bent at the bottom of the stroke when pedaling.

 - Check your reach.
 Recreational riders should not feel too bent over.
-To ride for speed, you should be able to lean farther forward, with your weight nearer the center of the bike, but your arms should still be relaxed and your body shouldn’t feel overly stretched.
-If you feel too stretched or too upright, check whether replacing the handlebar stem could give you a more comfortable reach.
-New riders should keep in mind that they may want to bend over more aggressively as they become more experienced.
-They should be wary of getting a bike that requires a very long stem extension to give them an adequate length of reach at the time of purchase.
-If a bike can’t be set up to provide a comfortable reach, try a different frame.
+To ride for speed, you should be able to lean farther forward, with your weight nearer to the center of the bike, but your arms should still be relaxed and your body shouldn’t feel overly stretched.

-More important than all the other information you can collect, advice from salespersons, and fit is simply how it feels when you ride it.
-Don’t purchase a bike until you’ve taken test rides on several.
-For each bike, have the store’s salesperson fit you properly.
+Don’t buy a bike until you’ve taken test rides on several.
+For each bike, have a salesperson fit you properly.
 Then observe carefully the smoothness of the ride, the bike’s responsiveness, how comfortable your body feels, the bike’s stability, and how easy it is to control, shift, and brake.
-Tell the salespersons what you like and dislike, and let them make adjustments or suggest another bike that may suit you better.
+Tell the salespeople what you like and dislike, and let them make adjustments or suggest another bike that may suit you better.